Stanford vs. Washington State NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Stanford and its opponents have gone over the current 51.5-point total in four of six games (66.7%) this season.

-- Washington State's games have gone over 51.5 points in three of six chances this season.
+- Stanford's games this season have gone over 51.5 points four of six times.

+- In 50% of Washington State's games this season (3/6), the teams combined to score more than Saturday's total of 51.5.

 - The combined points per game average of the two teams, 50.1, is 1.4 points fewer than Saturday's over/under.

-- These two squads surrender a combined 51.8 points per game, 0.3 more than this contest's over/under.
+- This contest's total is 0.3 points fewer than the 51.8 these two squads combine to give up per game in 2021.

-- The average total in Cardinal games this season is 54.4, 2.9 points above Saturday's total of 51.5.
+- Cardinal games this season feature an average total of 54.4 points, a number 2.9 points higher than Saturday's over/under.

-- In 2021, games involving the Cougars have averaged a total of 59.5 points, 8.0 more than the set over/under in this contest.
+- The 51.5-point over/under for this game is eight points below the 59.5 points per game average total in Cougars games this season.

 Stanford Stats and Trends

+- Stanford has played six games, with three wins against the spread.

-- The Cardinal covered the spread in their only game when favored by 1 point or more.
+- The Cardinal covered the spread in their only game when favored by 2 points or more.

 - Stanford's games this year have hit the over on two of six set point totals (33.3%).

-- Stanford is 3-0 against the spread and 3-0 overall this season when the team notches more than 24.8 points.
+- Stanford is 3-0 against the spread and 3-0 overall in games when it puts up more than 24.8 points.

 - The Cardinal average 47.3 fewer yards per game (352.2), than the Cougars allow per contest (399.5).

-- The Cardinal have turned the ball over five times this season, eight fewer than the Cougars have forced (13).
+- The Cardinal have five giveaways this season, while the Cougars have 13 takeaways .

 - Find the latest spread and moneyline odds for Stanford at SISportsbook.